Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Discussion

+Inspired by the long-tail behavior shown in \Cref{fig:hardware_results_panel}~(c), we propose a simple post-processing strategy to obtain more accurate energy probabilities.
+Since we are typically interested in optimal and near-optimal solutions, we can truncate the energy distribution and renormalize the probabilities of low-energy states, thereby uniformly increasing their likelihood.
+This strategy can be applied to any energy distributions obtained from QAOA.
+However, given Iceberg's longer tail, the post-processing will be particularly beneficial.
+In \Cref{fig:energy_population}(a), we visualize the energy probability of a $k=22$-node 3-regular graph instance executed on the H2-1 emulator.
+The Iceberg QAOA closely resembles the noiseless distribution compared to the unencoded version.
 In \Cref{fig:energy_population}(b), for the same instance and encoded circuit as in (a), we adjust the noise level settings of the emulator by uniformly scaling the error rate of all error models.
-We use the total variation as our distance metric, defined as $\mathrm{TV} (P,Q)={\frac {1}{2}}\sum _{x}|P(x)-Q(x)|$ for probability distributions $P$ and $Q$.
+We use the total variation as our distance metric, defined as $\mathrm{TVD} (P,Q)={\frac {1}{2}}\sum _{x}|P(x)-Q(x)|$ for probability distributions $P$ and $Q$.
 We then show the distance between noisy and noiseless QAOA energy distributions under different scenarios.
 As expected, the distance to the noiseless state decreases as noise levels decrease across all QAOA scenarios.
-Under varying noise levels, Iceberg consistently outperforms the unencoded circuit.
-Notably, the post-processing strategy is particularly effective for the encoded circuit.
-In terms of relative improvement in distance, post-processing achieves up to a 57\% improvement for the encoded circuit, compared to 12\% for the unencoded circuit.
+The post-processing achieves up to a 57\% improvement for the encoded circuit in TVD, compared to 12\% for the unencoded circuit.